v-rusmit/AzureCLI/4-VirtualDatacenter/README.md

 **Post Deployment Configuration**
 In order to get web traffic to make it from the internet to the backend web service areas, please follow the instructions listed in this document.
 [Post Deployment Configuration Documentation ](https://github.com/ValoremConsulting/AzureCLI/blob/master/4-VirtualDatacenter/Post%20Deployment%20Configuration%20-%20Barracuda.docx?raw=true)

+##Barracuda NVA

+Any troubleshooting related to the NVA should go through Barracuda at [https://www.barracuda.com/support](https://www.barracuda.com/support)

 ## Deployment

 ### Deploy using the Azure Portal